DavidLewensohn/limiter/README.md

   "isBlocked": true
 }
 ```
-In this case the count represents the delayed counter in the cache.
+In this case the 'count' represents the delayed counter in the cache.
 ## Architecture
 The RequestLimiter app architecture consists of several files, including server.go, counter-service.go, db-service.go, and a test file.
 The server accepts HTTP GET requests and returns the current counter value.